 Although modern three-dimensional imagery (e.g. digital elevation models, Google Earth) can be useful as a means to get a rapid and general impression of a landscape, these images are subject to distortion and cannot be used to extract quantitative elevation data.
 In contrast, a topographic map can provide a distortion-free source of information regarding altitudes for discrete points over the entire map area.

 The ability to extract dependable elevation data for any point on the topographic map allows for the construction of topographic profiles.
-These are cross-sectional views (perpendicular to the standard plan-view or map-view) that define a continuous series of elevations along a line, connecting two points on the map.Along the profile, one can easily see how the land surface rises and falls.
-The perspective of the topographic profile is very useful; it provides a starting point to project inferences about the orientation of rock layers or rock structures into the subsurface.
+These are cross-sectional views (perpendicular to the standard plan-view or map-view) that define a continuous series of elevations along a line, connecting two points on the map.
+The topographic profile is a graph of elevation (y-axis) versus distance (x-axis) between the two defined points on the topographic map.
+This graphical profile allows one to effectively see the land surface from an “edge-on” view that shows how the land surface rises and falls along a hypothetical line, joining two points on the map.
+The perspective of the topographic profile is very useful; it provides a starting point for making geologic cross-sections that project rock structures or layers into the subsurface.

 Procedure